rossgore/rossgore.github.io/research/research.md

 ## Modeling Human Behavior with Agent-based Models

+They are diverse in their knowledge and abilities but their behavior is far from random.
+However, despite often making rational decisions, their behavior is also emotional.
+My research with agent-based models has attempted to capture these attributes, when they matter, to better understand how humans operate and how the institutions around them operate in a variety of domains.

 #### Related Publications

 * Gore, R., Lemos, C., Shults, F. L., & Wildman, W. J. (2018).
 [Forecasting changes in religiosity and existential security with an agent-based model.](http://jasss.soc.surrey.ac.uk/21/1/4.html) *Journal of Artificial Societies and Social Simulation*, *21*(1).
 * Shults, F. L., Gore, R., Wildman, W. J., Lynch, C., Lane, J. E., & Toft, M. (2017).
 [Mutually escalating religious violence: A generative model.](http://jasss.soc.surrey.ac.uk/21/4/7.html) In *Proceedings of the Social Science Conference* (pp. 1-12).
+* Gore, R., Wozny, P., Dignum, F. P., Shults, F. L., Boshuijzen-van Burken, C., & Royakkers, L. (2019, April).
+[A value sensitive ABM of the refugee crisis in the Netherlands.](/spring-sim-19-paper.pdf) In *2019 Spring Simulation Conference (SpringSim)* (pp. 1-12).
+IEEE.
+* Boshuijzen-van Burken, C., Gore, R., Dignum, F., Royakkers, L., Wozny, P., & Shults, F. L. (2020).
+[Agent-based modelling of values: The case of value sensitive design for refugee logistics.](http://jasss.soc.surrey.ac.uk/23/4/6.html) *JASSS: Journal of Artificial Societies and Social Simulation*, *23*(4).

 #### Selected Media Coverage